Del: Directional derivative

 This gives the rate of change of a field $f$ in the direction of $\mathbf a$, scaled by the magnitude of $\mathbf a$.
 In operator notation, the element in parentheses can be considered a single coherent unit; fluid dynamics uses this convention extensively, terming it the convective derivative—the "moving" derivative of the fluid.

-Note that $(\mathbf a \cdot \nabla)$ is an operator that takes scalar to a scalar.
-It can be extended to operate on a vector, by separately operating on each of its components.
+Note that $(\mathbf a \cdot \nabla)$ is an operator that maps scalars to scalars.
+It can be extended to act on a vector field by applying the operator component-wise to each component of the vector.

 Laplacian

 The Laplace operator is a scalar operator that can be applied to either vector or scalar fields; for cartesian coordinate systems it is defined as:

 and the definition for more general coordinate systems is given in vector Laplacian.

 The Laplacian is ubiquitous throughout modern mathematical physics, appearing for example in Laplace's equation, Poisson's equation, the heat equation, the wave equation, and the Schrödinger equation.